-Proteolysis of conjugate 9 restores the activity of solithromycin in three ESKAPEE pathogens (E. coli, E. aerogenes, and K. pneumoniae) and in A. nosocomialis (Table 5).
-One frequently used strategy to evaluate cleavable SACs involves the use of antibiotic payloads that are already active against Gram-negative pathogens but rendered inactive due to the overall bulk of the SAC.^{25,26,35,36,38,39} The successful release of the parent drug can then be conveniently monitored by the emergence of antibacterial activity.
+Solithromycin conjugate 9 has comparable activity to solithromycin in three ESKAPEE pathogens (E. coli, E. aerogenes, and K. pneumoniae) and in A. nosocomialis (Table 5).
+One frequently used strategy to evaluate cleavable SACs involves the use of antibiotic payloads that are already active against Gram-negative pathogens but rendered inactive due to the overall bulk of the SAC.25,26,35,36,38,39 The successful release of the parent drug can then be conveniently monitored by the emergence of antibacterial activity.
 We adopted this strategy to examine the release of solithromycin from the L-linker SAC 9 and its D-linker analogue 16.
-The D-linker analogue was entirely inactive (MIC > 20μ M) against A. nosocomialis, S. typhi, S. enterica, E. aerogenes, and K. pneumoniae.
+The D-linker analogue was entirely inactive (MIC > 20 $\mu$ M) against A. nosocomialis, S. typhi, S. enterica, E. aerogenes, and K. pneumoniae.
 In contrast to 16, the L-linker analogue 9 showed robust activity, which is consistent with proteolytic activation in these pathogenic strains.